Windshield

 Interactive Installation

-Whenever your muscles move, there is a small current of 200 milivolts running from your brain to the cortex and into your muscle.
-These small currents can be obtained and amplified to create a new instrument of sounds coming directly from the human body.
+Whenever your muscles move, a small current of 200 millivolts travels from your brain to the cortex and into your muscles.
+These small currents can be captured and amplified to create a new instrument that produces sounds directly from the human body.

 Bubble Font